cschwan/sage-on-gentoo/README.rst

 Since Sage's ebuild requires its dependencies to be built with several USE-flags we provide a standard package.use file as well::

-     ln -s /var/db/repos/sage-on-gentoo/package.use/sage \
+     ln -s /var/db/repos/sage-on-gentoo/tools/package.use/sage \
            /etc/portage/package.use/sage

-The following section is currently not fully applicable from sage 9.5 onward.
 I currently do not provide binary documentation but I am hoping to restore this service at some point in time.
-You should also consider linking in the same way the file ``99sage-doc-bin``.
-This file sets sane default options for installing html documentation from a binary tarball.
-Building the sage documentation from scratch is memory hungry and you shouldn't consider doing it with less than 6GB of free memory on your system.
-This is only available for stable realease of sage (sage-X.Y).
-User of the development version of sage (sage-9999 ebuild) need to build their own documentation from scratch if they need it.

 NOTE: if you want sage to display plots while working from a terminal, you should make sure that matplotlib is installed with at least one graphical backend such as